Need help in finding that perfect little piece of South Carolina to give your friends and relatives? Have we got a list for you!

 "Glass Onion Classics: Recipes from a Southern Restaurant" by Sarah O'Kelley.
 Since O'Kelley, Charles Vincent and Chris Stewart opened the Glass Onion restaurant in Charleston in spring 2008, it has earned a reputation for delicious fresh food.
 This paperback includes not only great recipes but also profiles of some of the farmers, fishermen and others that she says inspire the restaurant.
 Go visit the restaurant to buy one or buy it online from restaurant.
 It's also available at Amazon.

-“Gullah Cuisine: By Land and by Sea” (Evening Post Publishing, 2010) by Charlotte Jenkins.
-This gem of a cookbook is packed with recipes for the kinds of delicious foods she and her husband, Frank Jenkins, serve at their Gullah Cuisine restaurant just north of Mount Pleasant on US 17.
-But it’s also a beautiful cookbook, with colorful art throughout of prominent South Carolina artist Jonathan Green.
-You can buy the cookbook at her restaurant, and you might as well shop midday so you can enjoy the amazing lunch buffet.
-It’s also available online at Amazon or Barnes & Noble.
+"Gullah Cuisine: By Land and by Sea" (Evening Post Publishing, 2010) by Charlotte Jenkins.
+This gem of a cookbook is packed with recipes for the kinds of delicious foods.
+But it's also a beautiful cookbook, with colorful art throughout of prominent South Carolina artist Jonathan Green.
+You can buy the cookbook online at Amazon or Barnes & Noble.

 Either of the Lee Brothers' cookbooks, "The Lee Bros.
 Southern Cookbook" (Norton, 2006) or "The Lee Bros.
 Simple Fresh Southern" (Clarkson Potter, 2009).
 Both are excellent books that are as fun to read as they are to cook from.
 Matt and Ted Lee's first cookbook was the 2007 James Beard Cookbook of the Year.
 Order autographed copies on the Lee Brothers' website.
 You'll also find this cookbook in many book and cooking stores, as well as online at Amazon or Barnes & Noble.